 …

 The In-Device Co-existence Activities subfield indicates whether the non-AP MLD has in-device coexistence activities on its EMLSR link(s).
 The subfield is set to 1 to indicate the non-AP MLD has in-device coexistence activities on its EMLSR link(s), and otherwise, is set to 0 to indicate the non-AP MLD has no, or does not know whether it has, in-device coexistence activities on the EMLSR link(s).
+When included in a frame transmitted by an AP affiliated with an AP MLD, the In-device Coexistence Activities subfield is reserved.

 35.3.17 Enhanced multi-link single radio operation